MicrosoftDocs/WSL/WSL/setup/environment.md

 ## Additional resources

-- [Set up your development environment on Windows](/windows/dev-environment/): Learn more about setting up your developerment environment for your preferred language or framework, such as React, Python, NodeJS, Vue, etc.
+- [Set up your development environment on Windows](/windows/dev-environment/): Learn more about setting up your development environment for your preferred language or framework, such as React, Python, NodeJS, Vue, etc.
 - [Troubleshooting](../troubleshooting.md): Find common issues, where to report bugs, where to request new features, and how to contribute to the docs.
 - [FAQs](../faq.yml): Find a list of frequently asked questions.
 - [Release Notes](../release-notes.md): Review the WSL Release Notes for a history of past build updates.
 You can also find the [release notes for the WSL Linux Kernel](../kernel-release-notes.md).